firepicaso/ror-recipe-app/README.md

 # 📖 Recipe App <a name="about-project"></a>

-The **Recipe app** keeps track of all your recipes, ingredients, and inventory.
-It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
-Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.
+The application is designed to meticulously manage your recipes, ingredients, and inventory.
+It empowers you to save ingredients, monitor your stock, formulate recipes, and automatically generate a shopping list based on both your existing supplies and the required ingredients for a chosen recipe.
+Moreover, recognizing the significance of sharing recipes in the culinary experience, the app provides the functionality to make your recipes public, enabling easy access for anyone interested.

 ## 🛠 Built With <a name="built-with"></a>